Sbennett99/JupiterLabStartScript_IncludesShortcut/README.md

-# JupiterLab Start as Jupiter notebook Script__Shortcut instructions included below
+# Starting Jupyter Lab as Jupyter notebook using a Script__Also:Shortcut instructions included below

 ## Instructions: